leon4rd/test/README.md

-## Why do bees hum?
-Because they don't know the words.
+## I was wondering why the frisbee was getting bigger, then it hit me.